johnfraserss/ICS2O/Assignments/01 - Post Secondary/README.md

 Task(s)
 -------
 1. Choose a single career related to Computer Science.
 In 50 words or less, describe why this is the best possible career over any other.
-2. Choose a single college or university program related to Computer Science.
-In 50 words or less, describe why someone wanting to go into computer science should choose that program rather than another.
-Some **SAMPLE** items to talk about are:
+2. Choose a single college or university program *outside of Ontario* related to the career above.
+In 50 words or less, describe its merits.
-  1. Entrance requirements
-  2. Length of program
-  3. Costs

 To complete the tasks above, you have to be able to summarize your opinion.
 Be concise and accurate with your information.
 You are limited to 50 words per task.